szabolcsdombi/zengl/docs/index.rst

 .. py:method:: zengl.bind(buffer: Buffer, layout: str, *attributes: Iterable[int]) -> List[VertexBufferBinding]

-| Shorthand for binding a single buffer to multiple vertex attributes.
+| Helper function for binding a single buffer to multiple vertex attributes.
+| The -1 is a special value allowed in the attributes to represent not yet implemented attribute.
+| An ending ``/i`` is allowed in the layout to represent per instance stepping.

 .. py:method:: zengl.calcsize(layout: str) -> int